GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/test_data_profiling/readme.md

 |                 | IPv4          | 1                   | The fourth version of the Internet Protocol.                       | ipv4.json                                                                                                                                         |
 |                 | salaries      | 1                   | Salaries of employees.                                             | salaries.json                                                                                                                                     |
 |                 | others        | 2                   | Data from other domains that do not provide contexts.            | decimals.json, percents.json                                                                                                                      |

+## ChatGPT Predictions
+We asked ChatGPT to infer the regexes for data profiling and stored the responses in ```GPT_responses.csv```.
+The regexes are manually extracted from the response.
+Among the 63 generated regexes, the regexes for ```returns.json``` and ```salaries.json``` encountered errors during regex compilation.
+Hence, we manually modified the regexes based on the original semantics to avoid blocking the evaluation pipeline.
+The error details and original regexes for these two domains are also documented in the CSV file.